williamsjokvist/cfn-tracker/README.md

 ## Tools

-The app is created with React for the [frontend](https://github.com/GreenSoap/cfn-tracker/tree/master/frontend) and Go for the [backend](https://github.com/GreenSoap/cfn-tracker/tree/master/frontend), using the [Wails](https://github.com/wailsapp/wails) framework.
+The app is created with a React [gui](https://github.com/GreenSoap/cfn-tracker/tree/master/gui) and a Go [core](https://github.com/GreenSoap/cfn-tracker/tree/master/core), using the [Wails](https://github.com/wailsapp/wails) framework.

 ## Building from source